Table of contents

 - Birkenstock sandals were great for sliding on and off when visiting Buddhist religious sites.

-- Noise-cancelling headphones were crucial for the 13-hour trans-Pacific flight to Beijing.
+- noise-canceling headphones were crucial for the 13-hour trans-Pacific flight to Beijing.

 - Our Cabeau travel pillow let us fall asleep on flights and on night buses — those tiny flat pillows don’t make the cut!